wilofice/dahomey/doc/psbt.md

   initiate transactions later, however.
 - They can now give out *Amulti* as address others can pay to.

-Later, when *V* DEY has been received on *Amulti*, and Bob and Carol want to move the coins in their entirety to address *Asend*, with no change.
+Later, when *V* DAN has been received on *Amulti*, and Bob and Carol want to move the coins in their entirety to address *Asend*, with no change.
 Alice does not need to be involved.
 - One of them - let's assume Carol here - initiates the creation.
 She runs